smolijar/gitwiki-thesis/src/analysis/user-access.md

 Since the SSH key-pair authentication is impractical on the web, conventional way of authentication are briefly discussed.

 A common way of authentication on the web is providing a UID (username, email, etc.) and password.
-The server then retrieves from its storage a user and compares the passwords (more typically the results of hash functions with one of the inputs being the password).
+The server then retrieves the user by UID from its storage and compares the passwords (the results of hash functions with one of the inputs being the password).

 Users are familiar with the method, it is simple and portable -- independent of the browser, OS etc.

 Implementing this authentication in a secure fashion and keeping it up to date is challenging, and the solution has great re-usability potential.
-For that reason (but not only) there are services that act as authentication authorities.
+For that reason (but not only as mentioned later) there are services that act as authentication authorities.
 This allows other applications and services, regardless of the platform, to communicate via HTTPS with the authority and let it authenticate the user instead.
-This contributes to re-usability of the user's _key_ they have -- not only improving their comfort but also containment of the personal data in applications specialized for that purpose.
+This contributes to re-usability of the user's _key_^[Meaning means of authentication, not a asymmetric cryptography key-pair.] they have -- not only improving their comfort but also containment of the personal data in applications specialized for that purpose.

 A popular architecture of such service is OAuth 2.
 OAuth 2 is primarily an authorization service.